|The tables and chairs have been rearranged; otherwise

 This elitist system continued into the 1920s even though the Society desperately needed to expand its base in order to raise money.
 In 1908, the trustees had bought land and constructed a new building on Central Park West.
 Operating costs rose even as architects drew up plans for additions.

-Not to mention the issue of having – or not having – a mission.
-The Society’s librarian, Robert H. Kelby, quietly went about his business, researching and writing; parrying inquiries.
+Through it all, the Society’s librarian, Robert H. Kelby, quietly went about his business, researching and writing; parrying inquiries.
 Visitors dropped by for lectures and little else.
+The mission of the Society was not abundantly clear.

 Then something happened in 1917.

-Mrs. John King (Maria) Van Renssaeler, a Society member and descendant of one of New York’s oldest Dutch families, kicked up a fuss at the annual meeting.
+Mrs. John King (Maria) Van Rensselaer, a Society member and descendant of one of New York’s oldest Dutch families, kicked up a fuss at the annual meeting.

 According to those present, May, as she called herself, told the Society members that their institution was “dead.”
 Here’s what she said: